Explore Different Types of Corporate Technical Training and Their Benefits and Drawbacks

 Blended Learning Approaches

 A blended learning approach combines multiple training methods to create a comprehensive and customized learning experience.
-The most common form of blended learning is putting eLearning and some form of instructor-led training together.
+The most common form of blended learning combines eLearning with some form of instructor-led training.

-You get flipped learning if employees take an eLearning course first and then go to a training session with an instructor, either virtual or in-person.
-We think giving employees eLearning is easier than scheduling office hours for them to ask questions.
+You experience flipped learning when employees take an eLearning course first and then attend a training session with an instructor, either virtually or in person.
+We believe that providing employees with eLearning is easier than scheduling office hours for them to ask questions.

 Designing and implementing a blended learning program requires careful planning and coordination.
 It also eliminates eLearning’s cost and time savings while adding minimal benefits.
 For corporate technical training, there’s often not enough benefit to implement blended training, but it shouldn’t always be ruled out.